= False reanimate_gifs

 raise ValueError("Covariance should be positive semidefinite.")

-pearson = cov[0, 1]/np.sqrt(cov[0, 0] * cov[1, 1])
+= cov[0, 1]/np.sqrt(cov[0, 0] * cov[1, 1])

-# Using a special case to obtain the eigenvalues of this
+pearson # Using a special case to obtain the eigenvalues of this

 # two-dimensionl dataset.

-ell_radius_x = np.sqrt(1 + pearson)
+= np.sqrt(1 + pearson)

-ell_radius_y = np.sqrt(1 - pearson)
+ell_radius_x = np.sqrt(1 - pearson)

-ellipse = Ellipse((0, 0),
+ell_radius_y = Ellipse((0, 0),

-width=ell_radius_x * 2,
+ellipse =ell_radius_x * 2,

-height=ell_radius_y * 2,
+width=ell_radius_y * 2,

 # Calculating the stdandard deviation of x from